top of page

 on the bow, but the presence of mind, on the vitality and awareness with which you shoot. (p.
 62).

-in the zone.
+Through the years, a number of artisans, designers and athletic coaches have cited this work as the basis for teaching the principles of focus, concentration and the art of letting go.
+A number of photographers have referenced this same book when it comes to the taking of pictures.
+Similarly, in modern day basketball parlance, we talk about a player being in the zone.
 The player on the floor controls his/her space and is one with the basket; putting in three pointers one after another.
-Being in the zone, of course, can apply to any number of other sporting activities as well that involves placing
+Being in the zone, of course, can apply to any number of other sporting activities as well that involves placing or taking a shot.
+Take, as an example, the sport of golf.

 Zen artistry can deeply enhance how someone approaches and plays golf.
 Central to this idea, is that Zen is about mindful presence, simplicity and steadiness of purpose; all of which, align beautifully with the natural rhythm and mental demands of golf.
-Being a Zen archer and playing golf might seem totally different on the surface; one is a martial art
+Being a Zen archer and playing golf might seem totally different on the surface; one is a martial art with a long-standing history, the other is a modern sport.
+But they share some important similarities.
+To start with, the bow and the golf club provide the technical trajectory for setting up the shot and space flight whether it be arrows or golf balls.
+A few ideas to consider:

 1. Mindful Presence, Simplicity and Flow

 Golf: Before swinging the golf club, settle your mind.
 Simplify your technique and course strategy.
-Visualizing your
+Visualizing

-consistent and accurate results.
+leading to more consistent and accurate results.

 2. Ritual and Flow